6 Common Problems Faced by College Students

 2. Relationship Issues

 Students are prone to face a lot of romantic relationship issues.
 Some of them have their first romantic relationships.
-Therefore, huge amount of emotions are involved.
-But, when those come to an end, students become really sad and they start to think that there’s something wrong with them.
+Therefore, a huge amount of emotions are involved.
+But, when those come to an end, students become sad and they start to think that there’s something wrong with them.
 This feeling of emotional vulnerability makes them prone to depression.
-Sometimes, students exhibit aggressive behavior to let out the frustration.
+Sometimes, students exhibit aggressive behaviour to let out their frustration.

-So I think, instead of trying to attract anybody who will take you, you should think that what kind of partner you want to have to start a relationship with.
-Assess yourself that what kind of person you are and what kind of persons who are compatible with.
-After only you have thoroughly analyzed a person, you should go for relationships.
+So I think, instead of trying to attract anybody who will take you, you should think about what kind of partner you want to have to start a relationship with.
+Assess yourself what kind of person you are and what kind of person you are compatible with.
+After you have thoroughly analysed a person, you should go for relationships.
 Because if you go randomly, you may end up lucky but if you don’t then you may face heartbreak.
-Because after the initial charm, you get to know the real person with whom you don’t feel compatible with.
-So, don’t rush before entering in a serious relationship.
-Think wisely, choose well.
+Because after the initial charm, you get to know the real person with whom you don’t feel compatible.
+So, don’t rush before entering into a serious relationship.
+Think wisely, and choose well.

 3. Alcohol & Drugs

-Substance abuse starts as a weekly thing but after prolonged exposure to these things, there effect lessens and students increase the intake quantity.
-This way, they indulge more and more into drug abuse, which in turn effect their social life, their grades and their relationships.
+Substance abuse starts as a weekly thing but after prolonged exposure to these things, their effect lessens and students increase the intake quantity.
+This way, they indulge more and more in drug abuse, which in turn affects their social life, their grades and their relationships.

-It is hard to realize that your substance abuse is causing you problems because it gives you pleasure.
+It is hard to realise that your substance abuse is causing you problems because it gives you pleasure.
 It is even harder to admit it.
 Here is how you should proceed before quitting.

-I advise seeking medical guidance prior to ceasing drug abuse, as some people experience severe withdrawal symptoms.
-The doctor will gradually decrease the dosages and will suggest you appropriate exercises.
+I advise seeking medical guidance before ceasing drug abuse, as some people experience severe withdrawal symptoms.
+The doctor will gradually decrease the dosages and suggest appropriate exercises.
 Also, change your friend circle if you can’t deny them when they offer you drugs.
 Spend time with people who motivate you and support you in cutting down this habit.
 I advise you to develop a new interest or revive an old hobby.
-Also, if needed, seek a counselor’s help.
+Also, if needed, seek a counsellor’s help.
 Joining a support group will help.
-You will get to hear other’s stories and will learn from them.
+You will get to hear other people's stories and will learn from them.

 4. Low Self-esteem